Arcade game: Pinball (1930s to 1960s)

 Coin-operated pinball machines that included electric lights and features were developed in 1933, but lacked the user-controlled flipper mechanisms at that point; these would be invented in 1947.
-Though the creators of these games argued that these games were still skill-based, most governments still consider them a game of luck and ruled them as gambling devices, banning them as well.
-Beyond this, pinball machines drew the younger generation to the games, making morally-concerned elders across the generation gap fear what the youth were doing and considering the machines "tools of the devil", furthering these bans.
+Though the creators of these games argued that these games were still skill-based, many governments still considered them to be games of luck and ruled them as gambling devices.
+As such, they were initially banned in many cities.
+Pinball machines were also divisive between the young and the old and were arguably emblematic of the generation gap found in America at the time.
+Some elders feared what the youth were doing and considered pinball machines to be "tools of the devil."
+This led to even more bans.
 These bans were slowly lifted in the 1960s and 1970s; New York City's ban, placed in 1942, lasted until 1976, while Chicago's was lifted in 1977.
 Where pinball was allowed, pinball manufacturers carefully distanced their games from gambling, adding "For Amusement Only" among the game's labeling, eliminating any redemption features, and asserting these were games of skill at every opportunity.
 By the early 1970s, pinball machines thus occupied select arcades at amusement parks, at bars and lounges, and with solitary machines at various stores.

 Pinball machines beyond the 1970s have since advanced with similar improvement in technology as with arcade video games.
 Past machines used discrete electro-mechanical and electronic componentry for game logic, but newer machines have switched to solid-state electronics with microprocessors to handle these elements, making games more versatile.
 Newer machines may have complex mechanical actions and detailed backplate graphics that are supported by these technologies.